Qashqai people: History

 The yearly migrations of the Kashkai, seeking fresh pastures, drive them from the south to the north, where they move to their summer quarters "Yailaq" in the high mountains; and from the north to the south, to their winter quarters, "Qishlaq".
 In summer, the Kashkai flocks graze on the slopes of the Kuh-è-Dinar; a group of mountains from 12,000 to 15,000 feet, that are part of the Zagros chain.
 In autumn the Kashkai break camp, and by stages leave the highlands.
 They winter in the warmer regions near Firuzabad, Kazerun, Jerrè, Farashband, on the banks of the river Mound, till, in April, they start once more on their yearly trek.
 The migration is organised and controlled by the Kashkai Chief.
 The Tribes carefully avoid villages and towns such as Shiraz and Isfahan, lest their flocks, estimated at seven million head, might cause serious damage.
 The annual migration is the largest of any Persian tribe.

 It is difficult to give exact statistics, but we believe that the Tribes now number 400,000 men, women and children.

 The Qashqai were a significant political force in Qajar Iran during the late 19th and early 20th centuries.
 During World War I, they were influenced by the German consular official Wilhelm Wassmuss and sided with the German Empire.
 During World War II, the Qashgais attempted to organize resistance against the Anglo-Soviet invasion of Iran, receiving some ineffectual assistance from Nazi Germany in 1943 by the means of Operation Anton, which (along with Operation François) proved a complete failure.

 In 1945–1946 there was a major rebellion of a number of tribal confederacies, including the Qashgais, who fought valiantly until the invading Russians were repelled.
 The Qashgais revolted during 1962–1964 due to the land reforms of the White Revolution.
+Gamal Abdel Nasser saw potential in the Qashqai tribe to undermine the Pahlavi government.
+In 1963, when the Qashqai protested against the Iranian government, the Iranian government used armed force, causing Qashqai leaders to seek support from Nasser.

+On 2 February 1963, the Qashqai leaders met with Al-Deeb in Switzerland, after which the Qashqai were issued Egyptian passports in 1963 and given training in Egypt in 1964.
 The revolt was put down and within a few years many Qashqais had settled.
 Most of the tribal leaders were sent to exile.
-After the Iranian revolution of 1979, the living leader, Khosrow Khan Qashqai, returned to Iran from exile in the United States and Germany.
+After the Iranian Revolution of 1979, the living leader, Khosrow Khan Qashqai, returned to Iran from exile in the United States and Germany.
+However, another Qashqai revolt erupted in 1979, against the Islamic republic, after the arrest of Qashqai tribal leaders.